 Because what's going on behind those walls is so clearly wrong that not hiding it, not lying about it, not passing laws to help protect the privacy of the oppressors and not using the influence of a billion-dollar-per-year industry to guide government nutrition recommendation policies would result in widespread public outcry.

-The kind of outcry like we have here in the West when we hear about Chinese people eating dogs.
+The kind of outcry like we have here in the West when we hear about people in China eating dogs.

 (Which is really just a display of speciesism differing between cultures.)

 But, as usual, people's true feelings are brought to light when the issue is closer to home.

 It's easy to get angry at people overseas you see on the internet and TV for their cruel and unusual customs, but a little harder when it comes time to look at our own cruel traditions.

 But when we do look at it... we see that it is so clearly wrong.

 Click play on the video below to have one last look inside the pork industry...